Hunyad County: History

 The first known civilization living on the territory were the Scythian Agathyrsi and Sigynnae.
 Later the Dacians under their leader Burebista established solid control over the territory, but were conquered and massacred by the Roman Empire.
 Hunyad was part of Roman Dacia for a short time, but by the 3rd century it was occupied by the Goths, later by the Vandals and Gepids.
 The nomadic Avars conquered Transylvania in 567, and remained the ethnic majority even after the collapse of their khaganate.
 The Igech, Szerekes, Andos and Zeyk noble families are all of Avar origin, along with the name of the river Zsil.

 Hunyad county was formed in the Middle Ages.
 It was first attested in 1265 as Hungnod by the Papal Quitrent Register.

+The battle between John Hunyadi and Mezid Bey, fought within the Kingdom of Hungary: Older historiography places it at Szeben in Transylvania, while modern historiography locates the battle at the Iron Gate Pass (Vaskapu in Hungarian) in Hunyad county, southwestern Transylvania.

 In 1876, when the administrative structure of Transylvania was changed, its territory was modified to include about two thirds of the former Zaránd County (Brád/Brad and Körösbánya/Baia de Criș districts) and the Saxon seat of Broos/Orăștie.
 In 1920, by the Treaty of Trianon, the county became part of Romania.
 Most of its territory lies in the present Romanian county Hunedoara; a strip in the east is now part of Alba and a strip in the west is now part of Caraș-Severin County (the commune Băuţar).